Hello Sailor (band): History

 In 2012, the band again reunited to record an album of new material Surrey Crescent Moon.

 Founding member Dave McArtney died in 2013.

 In 2015, the band were planning their 40th-anniversary tour when Brazier suffered a heart attack.
-The tour was postponed while he recovered, but he died shortly after, marking the end of the band's career.
+The tour was postponed while he recovered, but he died shortly after, marking the end of the band's career.At the request of Glenn Smith, the band got back together once again in February 2023 and performed a special memorial concert in their small hometown of Waitara, New Zealand.